Skip to main content

 Cancelling your licence

-If you no longer need your Australian financial services (AFS) licence, you can ask ASIC to cancel it.
-You must maintain professional indemnity (PI) insurance and membership of an ASIC-approved external dispute resolution (EDR) scheme until you receive notification that we have cancelled your licence.
+If you no longer need your Australian financial services (AFS) licence, you can apply to ASIC to cancel it.
+You must maintain professional indemnity (PI) insurance and membership of the Australian Financial Complaints Authority (AFCA) if you provided financial services to retail clients, at least until you receive notification that we have cancelled your licence (subject to any conditions imposed).

 If your company holds an AFS licence and is placed into external administration, you should request a licence cancellation.